bieleckipiotr/Data-Science-portfolio/REBAR_Optimizer/README.md

 ### 🧮 REBAR_Optimizer
-REBAR_Optimizer is a Python implementation and mathematical exploration of the REBAR gradient estimator, designed for optimizing expectations over binary(or multiclass) random variables in stochastic computation graphs.
+REBAR_Optimizer is a Python implementation and mathematical exploration of the REBAR gradient estimator, designed for optimizing expectations over binary(or multiclass) random variables.

 The REBAR estimator is a variance-reduced, unbiased gradient estimator that combines: